 You can choose to act as your own registered agent, but there are some risks associated with doing so.
 If you act as your own registered agent, you accept the responsibility of being available during regular business hours to accept legal documents on behalf of your LLC, which can make your daily operations difficult.

-Fortunately, there are professional services in Maine that are available to help.
-You can choose to enlist a professional Maine registered agent service to act as your legal point of contact and accept service of process on behalf of your LLC.
+Fortunately, professional services in Maine are available to help.
+You can choose to enlist a professional Maine registered agent service to act as your legal point of contact and accept Service of Process on behalf of your LLC.
 Using a registered agent service will also allow you to keep your information off the public record.
 When you hire a registered agent service for your Maine LLC, they will register their name and address on your Certificate of Formation.
 This will allow you to keep your information off the public record and secure from online criminals.

 The only real downside to using professional registered agent service is that they can cost between $99–$299 per year.
 Considering the risks of acting as your own registered agent though, it’s worth the investment for new LLC owners to use a professional Maine registered agent service.

-For more information on registered agent services in Maine, check out my guide to the Best Registered Agent Service in Maine here.
+For more information on registered agent services in Maine, check out my guide to the Best Registered Agent Service in Maine.

 After appointing your registered agent and choosing your LLC name, it’s time to sign and file your Certificate of Formation with the Secretary of State.

 You’ll need to ensure that your Certificate of Formation has all of the following information before filing, so double-check everything before submitting it to the Secretary of State:

 - The effective date of your LLC (if different than your filing date)

 - Whether the LLC is a low-profit LLC